johndohoneyjr/Level-Up-Container-Security-and-ACR-Scaling/LevelUp-Labs/Modules/Module-1-Preparing-the-Environment.md

 5. At the **Try Azure for free** page, type in your details following the 4-steps (your profile, identity verification by phone, identity verification by card, agreement).
 Once you complete all steps, click on **Sign Up** button to complete the subscription creation process.
 6. On the **You’re ready to start with Azure** page, click on **Go to portal** button.
 Now you should have Azure Subscription named **Azure subscription 1** including owner permissions.

-### Exercise 2: Provisioning resources
+### Task 1: Provisioning resources

 > ❗ Important: <br>
-> You should also be accessing the Microsoft Defender for Cloud labs in the same private window.
+> You should also be accessing the labs in the same private window.
 Otherwise, link from the lab will be open on a non-private window.

 As part of the exercises mentioned in this lab guide, you will create an environment using an automated deployment based on ARM template.
 An ARM template is a JavaScript Object Notation (JSON) file that defines the infrastructure and configuration for your project.
 The template uses declarative syntax, which lets you state what you intend to deploy without having to write the sequence of programming commands to create it.